Read your Daisy recordings from Claude, Cursor, or any MCP client

 list_sessions

-Metadata for every session — title, date, duration, preview.
+Metadata for every recording — title, date, duration, preview.
 Filterable by folder / date range / limit.

 get_session

-Full content of one session: transcript, summary, action items, attendees, screenshots.
+Full content of one recording: transcript, summary, action items, attendees.

 search_sessions

 Substring search across titles, transcripts, and summary fields.
-Returns snippets so the AI can decide which sessions to fetch in full.
+Returns snippets so the AI can decide which recordings to fetch in full.

 list_folders